luncheon/isaaccss/README.md

 - unlike [Tailwind CSS](https://tailwindcss.com/) and [Windi CSS](https://windicss.org/):
   - a class name description rule, not a predefined property set, therefore:
     - less to remember
-    - simple and powerful
-    - any [known property](https://github.com/known-css/known-css-properties/blob/master/data/all.json) and any value can be described
+    - simple and flexible: any media, any selector, any property and any value can be described as is
   - high specificity by default
   - specificity can be adjusted